briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

 side of the roadway.

 4. _(d)_ Except as otherwise provided in [Section 313.03][CF Section 313.03] and
-[371.01][Section 371.01], any pedestrian upon a roadway shall yield the right of way to all vehicles upon the roadway.
+[371.01][CF Section 371.01], any pedestrian upon a roadway shall yield the right of way to all vehicles upon the roadway.

 5. _(e)_ Except as otherwise provided in this subsection, whoever violates this section is guilty of a minor misdemeanor.
 If, within one year of the offense,